liyu-hz168/Gyro_Maze_Game/README.md

-# Gyro-Controlled LED Maze Game
+# Tilt-Controlled LED Maze Game
 A tilt-controlled LED maze game implemented using an Arduino Nano 33 BLE Sense and an ESP32.
 The Arduino streams real-time accelerometer data over Bluetooth, while the ESP32 handles game logic and renders gameplay on a 32×32 RGB LED matrix.
 Audio was prototyped but removed due to Bluetooth timing interference.
 This project was developed as a final project for CS 335 - Inside the Box: How Computers Work.